lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

+P 534 - another inclusion of somebody else’s work

+![][ScreenShot2021-01-28at1.13.39AM]

+P 536 very detailed instructrions for cool ocular illusions

+...
+How is any of this stuff different from the first time he talked about ocular illusions?

+P 559 really insightful and detailed observation that afterimages color mix differently than sunlight (eg like ‘multiply’)

+P 567 begins a section of “additions”, which includes many pages on vertigo (suggesting revisions after printing began)

+P 577 is an index!!

+Then p 587 has directions for the binder!!
+And errata, which are different from additions --- only 3 typos

+Ends with a notice that he is putting off the second volume because he is busy and has other stuff to do

+![][ScreenShot2021-01-28at2.26.55AM]

+P 144-145

+![][ScreenShot2020-12-31at2.47.39AM]

+P 145-146

+![][ScreenShot2020-12-31at2.48.57AM]

+![][ScreenShot2020-12-31at2.49.14AM]

 P 484 and 485 - acknowledges a counterargument to his (largely correct-seeming) theory of generation, namely, that if each sperm is generative, nature has come up with a wasteful design--- but this is the same as the large number of seeds that trees make / eggs that fish lay.

-P 489 - goes hard on the idea that only males produce embryos and females just sustain them:
+P 489 - goes hard on the idea that only males produce embryos and females just sustain them (reiterated p 528-9):

 ![][ScreenShot2021-01-24at8.20.29PM]